espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``EXTRA_COMPONENT_DIRS``: Optional list of additional directories to search for components.
 Paths can be relative to the project directory, or absolute.

 - ``COMPONENTS``: A list of component names to build into the project.
 Defaults to all components found in the ``COMPONENT_DIRS`` directories.
 Use this variable to "trim down" the project for faster build times.
 Note that any component which "requires" another component via the REQUIRES or PRIV_REQUIRES arguments on component registration will automatically have it added to this list, so the ``COMPONENTS`` list can be very short.

+- ``BOOTLOADER_IGNORE_EXTRA_COMPONENT``: A list of components, placed in ``bootloader_components/``, that should be ignored by the bootloader compilation.
+Use this variable if a bootloader component needs to be included conditionally inside the project.

 Any paths in these variables can be absolute paths, or set relative to the project directory.